nightscout/trio-docs/docs/EN/operate/build.md

 * [Discord: Open-iAPS channel](https://discord.gg/ptkk2Y264Z)
 * [Facebook group: Open-iAPS](https://www.facebook.com/groups/1351938092206709)
-* Facebook groups like “Loop and Learn” and “Looped” may become useful too, but these groups are still mostly focussed on Loop
+* Facebook groups like “Loop and Learn” and “Looped” may become useful too, but these groups are still mostly focused on Loop

 ### xDrip4iOS or Glucose Direct as CGM Source